lexnederbragt/INF-BIOx121/Assembly/practicals/02_Assembly_using_velvet.md

 least 60.
 If this is the case, awk will print the entire line.
 See [http://bit.ly/QjbWr7](http://bit.ly/QjbWr7) for more information on awk.

 Find the contig with the highest coverage in the `contigs.fa` file.
 Perform a BLAST search using NCBI.
+Look at the `Graphics` results to see what is in the region of the results that you got.

 **Question:**